-Excess amounts of some vitamins and minerals can be dangerous e.g. too much vitamin A can be toxic especially for pregnant women.
+Excess amounts of some vitamins and minerals can be dangerous e.g. too much Vitamin B6 can result in nerve damage to hands and feet.

 Poor replacement for targeted micronutrient deficiency as they will not contain adequate amounts to treat deficiency (e.g. iron).